 Crime and Safety.

 The Dominican Republic is generally quite safe.
-The more touristy bar areas do attract the same trouble as anywhere a lot of tourists and a lot of drink mix, and there is a curfew, but this isn’t anything to be overly concerned about just be sensible with your drinking.
-The same goes for any reasonable common sense precautions.
-You aren’t in any more danger in the DR as you are in your home city.
+The more touristy bar areas do attract the same petty crime and trouble as anywhere a lot of tourists and a lot of drink mix but this isn’t anything to be overly concerned about, just be sensible with your drinking.
+The same goes for any reasonable common sense safety precautions, you aren’t in any more danger in the DR as you are in your home city.

 Costs and money.